|Updated conservation advice was produced for Farnes East MCZ in March 2018 and is available in the Conservation Advice section below.|

 - SS.SCS.OCS: Offshore circalittoral coarse sediment

 - SS.SSa.OSa.OfusAfil: Owenia fusiformis (a polychaete worm) and Amphiura filiformis (a species of brittle star) in offshore circalittoral sand or muddy sand

 - EUSeaMap – Provides supporting information on the presence and extent of moderate energy circalittoral rock, subtidal coarse sediment and subtidal sand from a predictive seabed habitat map of European waters.

-- Farnes East rMCZ Summary Site Report (2014) – The data from the 2012 and 2014 site verification surveys have been analysed by Cefas.
+- Farnes East rMCZ Post-survey Site Report (2015) – The data from the 2012 and 2014 site verification surveys have been analysed by Cefas.
 The results confirm the presence of moderate energy circalittoral rock, subtidal coarse sediment, subtidal sand, subtidal mud, subtidal mixed sediments, sea-pen and burrowing megafauna communities and ocean quahog.
 No evidence of peat and clay exposures was found during the surveys.

 Additional relevant literature

 References for further supporting scientific literature consulted during the identification of this site can be found in the annexes of pre-consultation and post-consultation scientific advice for Tranche Two offshore Marine Conservation Zones proposed for designation in 2016.
 Please be aware that although these sources contain information in relation to this MPA, they do not necessarily represent the views of JNCC.